-There’s a see-through platform over the gorge near the end (warning – not for the faint-hearted) and a rather bouncy suspension bridge to finish with, 100 metres above the river.
+There’s a see-through platform over the gorge near the end (warning – not for the faint-hearted).
+There’s also a rather bouncy suspension bridge to finish with, 100 metres above the river.
 But as long as you have a reasonable head for heights, you’ll be fine.

-Between the sheer gorges at the top and bottom of the Caminito, the path opens out into more gentle scenery, where we saw speckled vultures soaring on the updraughts and mountain goats coming down to the river to drink.
+Between the sheer gorges at the top and bottom of the Caminito, the path opens out into more gentle scenery.
+We saw speckled vultures soaring on the updraughts and mountain goats coming down to the river to drink.

 From El Chorro station, you take the nearby shuttle bus up to the acceso norte – the northern entrance – as El Caminito has a one-way walking system from north to south.

-- Book in advance.
-The trail is open all year round, though spaces are limited – up to 1,100 people go through every day – so reserving your slot is vital.
-Check the Caminito website here.
+- Booking in advance is a must.
+The trail is open all year round, but spaces are limited – up to 1,100 people go through every day – so reserving your slot is vital.
+Do it via the Caminito website here.

 - You need to reach the start of the walk 30 minutes before your start time.

-- Check the weather beforehand; our first visit had to be cancelled because of severe storms and flooding.
+- Check the weather beforehand; our first visit was cancelled because of severe storms and flooding.